pallets/flask/docs/api.rst

 .. admonition:: Auto-Sort JSON Keys

-    The configuration variable ``JSON_SORT_KEYS`` (:ref:`config`) can be set to false to stop Flask from auto-sorting keys.
+    The configuration variable :data:`JSON_SORT_KEYS` can be set to ``False`` to stop Flask from auto-sorting keys.
 By default sorting is enabled and outside of the app context sorting is turned on.

     Notice that disabling key sorting can cause issues when using content  based HTTP caches and Python's hash randomization feature.

 .. autofunction:: jsonify